What are acne scars?

 - Hypertrophic scars: During the healing process, collagen is overproduced, resulting in these scars, which resemble elevated lumps on the skin.

-- Atrophic scars: The most typical type of acne scars, which appear as depressions or indentations in the skin.
+- Atrophic scars: The most typical type, which appear as depressions or indentations in the skin.
 Depending on their size and shape, atrophic scars can also be divided into ice pick scars, boxcar scars, and rolling scars.

 - Post-inflammatory hyperpigmentation (PIH): Although technically not a scar, PIH is a typical side effect of acne.
 In areas of the skin where acne lesions have healed, PIH manifests as dark blotches.

-There are several ways to treat acne scars, including chemical peels, microdermabrasion, laser therapy, and dermal fillers.
+There are several treatment options, including chemical peels, microdermabrasion, laser therapy, and dermal fillers.
 The type and intensity of the scars determine the best course of action.

 How do you develop acne scars?